TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/form_basics.md

 You'll find yourself looking at this server output a lot when you start building forms.
 It'll keep you sane because it tells you exactly what the browser sent back to your application so you can see if there's been a... misunderstanding.

-### Railsifying your form - Making forms input into params
+### Railsifying your form by making forms input into params

 Each one of these inputs is structured slightly differently, but there are some commonalities.
 One important thing to note is the `name` attribute that you can give to an input tag.
 In Rails, that's very important.
 The `name` attribute tells Rails what it should call the stuff you entered in that input field when it creates the `params` hash.
 For instance,